Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Pro Tip: Look for a payroll company that is very reputable.
 Require the payroll data to have the capability to be imported into QuickBooks and all reports and paychecks to be sent digitally.
 Not only does this save time, but it will also reduce payroll liabilities.

-We use ADP's payroll service and recommend it to most our clients.
-Not only do our employees have a way to see electronically their pay stub, all their tax deductions, and even what they're saving on retirement, but they can also manage how much of their funds are deposited to their IRA or bank accounts.
+We use ADP's payroll service and recommend it to most of our clients.
+Our employees can electronically view their pay stubs, all their tax deductions, and even what they're saving on retirement.

 Gusto Payroll For Restaurants